hbctraining/main/jobs/job_analyst_mp.md

 * Experience using Github for version control
 * Interest in development of bioinformatic pipelines
 * Experience interacting with clients and/or collaborators

-*Position may be tailored to a more senior research scientist role if background and experience exceeds qualifications posted.*

 ## About us